We Ditched HLS and Cut Playback Errors by 22%

 No coordination between players

-The second problem is architectural.
-AVPlayer instances are being created directly inside reusable cells in the feed.
-That's already questionable, but it's compounded by a critical issue: the listing framework in use doesn't actually reuse cells.
+The second problem was architectural.
+AVPlayer instances were being created directly inside reusable cells in the feed.
+That alone is questionable, but it was compounded by a structural issue: the listing framework hosting the video feed didn't reuse cells well.

-The result: as a user scrolls through their feed, every video cell creates a new AVPlayer.
-Scroll past 20 videos and there are 20 AVPlayer instances alive simultaneously.
-Each one is independently buffering content, contending for network bandwidth, consuming memory, and holding references to system media resources.
+The result: as a user scrolled through their feed, every video cell created a new AVPlayer.
+Scroll past 20 videos and you have 20 AVPlayer instances alive simultaneously.
+Each one independently buffering content, contending for network bandwidth, consuming memory, and holding references to system media resources.

-These players are completely unaware of each other.
+These players were completely unaware of each other.
 No coordination, no prioritization, no concept of "the user can only see two videos on screen, maybe we shouldn't buffer the other 18."
-Scroll back up and the players you left behind are still buffering content the user will never see.
+Scroll back up and the players you left behind were still buffering content the user would never see.

-On devices with limited memory (which, for a platform this large, is a significant portion of the user base), this causes crashes.
-On constrained networks, it causes bandwidth starvation.
+On devices with limited memory (which, for a platform this large, is a significant portion of the user base), this caused crashes.
+On constrained networks, it caused bandwidth starvation.
 Twenty players competing for a 3G connection, none of them getting enough bandwidth to play smoothly.

 The old architecture